Alfresco/alfresco-ng2-components/docs/core/components/datatable.component.md

 }
 ```

-### Sticky header
+#### Sticky header

-If you have a long list of rows and you want to fix the header in place so you always see it you only have to follow this 2-step process.
+If you have a long table with many rows, you might want to fix the header in place so it is
+always visible.
+You can do this using the following steps.

-First, you will need to set the stickyHeader property of your datatable to `true`:
+First, set the `stickyHeader` property of your datatable to `true`:

 ```html
 <adf-datatable